-I also mentioned that my Medium content reached over 300,000 readers worldwide within two years.
+I also mentioned that my Medium content reached over 600,000 readers worldwide.
 Inspired by my humble Medium success, I launched my website, ranking on the 2nd and 3rd Google search results a few months after release.

 Why did my job application stand out?
 I have a few assumptions on this matter: